Story: The Old Empire

 “For what purpose?”

 “No. You can go when I say you can go.
 And that’s not anytime soon.
-Let me tell you what I see: I see two wagons with two guards riding on a small farmers road heading to the border.
+Let me tell you what I see: I see two wagons with two guards riding on a small farmers road.
 And that doesn’t make any sense.
-If you were simply traveling to see family, there would be no need for guards.
+If you were travelers, there would be no need for guards.
 Highwayman don’t bother robbing light travellers.
 If you were rich or traders, you would have used to emperors road.
 It’s faster and safer.
 So, that leaves one option: smugglers. ”